 Gastronomy, food and tapas fairs

 It is evident that gastronomy and Spain go hand in hand.
 The tradition of tapas has been perfected over the years by the Spanish and has become well-known worldwide.
 Nowadays, going out for tapas has gone from being a purely culinary concept to being part of the country’s culture, enjoying the experience.
-This gastronomy attracts tourists in such a way that 15% of people who visit Spain do so because of the food and they spend 20% more than the average visitor.

 The gastronomy takes into account the origin of the ingredients, the recipes and the culinary techniques of each culture.
 For this reason, Spanish gastronomy can boast a great richness based on the multiple roots that converge in the territory.

 According to the Observatory of Culture, gastronomy is the field most highly valued by the population, ahead of fashion and literature.
 In this sense, local cuisine is a differentiating element of the Spain Brand, which is becoming more and more widespread in the global panorama.

 The DNA of Spanish cuisine is the Mediterranean diet, characterised by being very healthy, varied, balanced and tasty.
 The large amount of food provided by the land is worked by professional chefs who create dishes where craftsmanship and tradition coexist with creativity and the avant-garde.

 Gastronomy as an economic engine

 The gastronomy sector is configured as a value chain that includes agriculture, livestock and fishing, as well as the food and beverage industry, distribution and catering.

 The constant evolution of this sector is mainly associated with the creativity of Spanish chefs who, with effort and perseverance, have managed to combine tradition and Spanish roots with the avant-garde and the influences of international gastronomy.